Facts About Elite Business Cruises

 Budget, Pricing & Contracts

-16) What drives price (season, ship, route, inclusions), and what’s a realistic range?
+16) What drives price, and what’s a realistic range?

-17) What exactly is included vs optional add-ons?
+17) What exactly is included versus optional add-ons?

-Core: planning, contest/rally support, ship cabins, meals, most non-alcoholic drinks, gratuities, Wi-Fi, private venues, recognition moments, and program management.
-Options: airfare coordination, travel insurance, specialty dining, on-board credit, excursions, upgraded cabins, and CE logistics.
+Core items often include planning, contest or rally support, cabins, meals, many non-alcoholic drinks, gratuities, Wi-Fi, private venues, recognition moments, and program management.
+Optional items may include airfare coordination, insurance, specialty dining, onboard credit, excursions, upgraded cabins, and CE logistics.

 18) How does the deposit, payment schedule, and invoicing work?

-A 25% deposit secures the program.
-Remaining payments follow contract milestones tied to supplier deadlines.
-You get clear invoices and receipting.
+A 25% deposit commonly secures the program.
+Remaining payments usually follow contract milestones tied to supplier deadlines.
+Invoices and receipting are provided clearly.

-The 25% deposit is non-refundable.
-Name changes are commonly allowed until 45–60 days before sailing; your contract lists exact cutoffs.
+The 25% deposit is generally non-refundable.
+Name changes are commonly allowed until 45–60 days before sailing, but the exact cutoff and terms are governed by the client contract and supplier policies.

 20) Are there taxes, port fees, or gratuities we should budget for?

 Yes.
-You can add sponsor tiers, co-branding on recognition moments, hosted sessions, or curated meet-ups.
+Sponsor visibility can be structured through tiers, co-branded recognition moments, hosted sessions, or curated meet-ups.

 22) Do you coordinate airfare, or should we book flights ourselves?

-Depends on itinerary.
-We provide specific guidance, but passports are strongly recommended, and often required for international routes.
+It depends on itinerary.
+Specific guidance is provided, but passports are strongly recommended and often required for international routes.

 24) How are airport transfers, pre/post-night hotels, and embarkation handled?